tovchenko/spriteglue/README.md

     ```

 ###Trimming / Cropping###
-Spritesheet.js can remove transparent whitespace around images.
+SpriteGlue can remove transparent whitespace around images.
 Thanks to that you can pack more assets into one spritesheet and it makes rendering a little bit faster.

 ![Trimming / Cropping](http://i.imgur.com/76OokJU.png)